6 Awesome Outdoor Activities in Gatlinburg and the Smoky Mountains

 4. Whitewater Rafting

 Located a short drive away from Gatlinburg, the Pigeon River is the third most rafted river in the entire nation!
 For a fun ride down the river, book a trip with Smoky Mountain Outdoors.
-This company specializes in thrilling rides down the Upper Pigeon River, which features Class 3 and Class 4 rapids, and relaxing trips down the the Lower Pigeon River, which has mostly Class 1 and Class 2 rapids.
+This company specializes in thrilling rides down the upper part of the Pigeon River, which could feature Class 3 and 4 rapids and relaxing trips down the the lower part of the Pigeon River, which has mostly Class 1 and 2 rapids.

 Ziplining is a fantastic way to see the Smokies!
-CLIMB Works is situated right across the street from the national park and offers amazing canopy tours through the mountains.
-Visitors to CLIMB Works will conquer 9 exhilarating ziplines during their 2 and ½ hour adventure.
+CLIMB Works is right across the street from the national park and offers amazing canopy tours through the mountains.
+Visitors to CLIMB Works will conquer 9 exhilarating ziplines during their 2.5 hour adventure.
+You can choose between two courses: the tree top tour and the mountain view tour.
+The mountain view tour has duel ziplines so you can race your friends and family to the bottom, while the tree top has single ziplines so you can go from platform to platform easily.

 While bicycles aren’t allowed in certain areas of the national park, there are still plenty of opportunities for cycling in the Smoky Mountains.
 Cades Cove is a great place for a scenic bike ride, and you can even rent a bicycle from the campground store if you don’t have your own.
 The roads in the Greenbrier and Tremont areas are also approved for bicycling.

-After a full day of enjoying outdoor activities in Gatlinburg and the Smoky Mountains, you will love relaxing at Sidney James Mountain Lodge.
+After a full day of enjoying outdoor activities in Gatlinburg and the Smoky Mountains, you will love relaxing back at our hotel room.
 Our hotel has everything you need to kick back and unwind, including two outdoor pools, and indoor pool and sauna, rooms with private balconies, and a beautiful picnic area.
-To start planning your vacation, browse our selection of Gatlinburg hotel rooms!
+To start planning your vacation, look through our Gatlinburg hotel rooms!